Different Types of Keys in DBMS

 In relation, the column whose data values correspond to the values of a key column in another relation says a Foreign Key.

 Here, only one Foreign Key is present in both table is given below:

 6. Secondary Key:

 A secondary key is an attribute or combination of attributes that may not be a candidate key but classifies the entity set on a particular characteristic.
-A table can have multiple choices for a primary key but the only one can be set as the primary key.
-All the keys which are not the primary key that is called Secondary Key.
+A table can have multiple choices for a primary key but only one can be set as the primary key.
+All the keys are not the primary key that says Secondary Key.